 Matt’s published research spans the technology spectrum, including such topics as software-centric networks (SDN/NFV), packet/optical convergence, mobile backhaul, FTTx, Carrier Ethernet, submarine networks, and vendor-provided services.
 He also looks at policy control/monetization, network energy, and cybersecurity.

-Before joining RHK in 1998, Matt worked as an economist for Exeter Associates, where his focus was telecom network cost modeling and electricity demand forecasting.
-Before that he spent two years at Rochester Gas & Electric, where he advised senior management on pricing issues and designed a new gas-pricing methodology.
+Before joining the analyst world in 1998, Matt worked as an economist for Exeter Associates, where he managed consulting projects involving telecoms network cost modeling and electricity demand forecasting.

 Matt received a BA in political science in 1994 and an MS in applied economics in 1995 from the University of Rochester.